SwordJack/ARK/docs/developer.md

 | `fix_*`     | fix           | Fix a bug (low priority, will be merged into `develop`)                           |
 | `hotfix_*`  | hot fix       | Urgently fix a serious bug (high priority, should be merged directly into `main`) |
 | `docs_*`    | documentation | Add or improve documentation content, multilingual content, etc. to the project   |

+- When a branch is merged, it will be renamed: for example, after the `tom/feature_eat_watermelon` branch is merged, it will be renamed to `zarchive/tom/feature_eat_watermelon` to indicate that this branch has completed its mission and should no longer be activated.